A woman at a table, savoring a glass of wine

 With the rise of tasty non-alcoholic beverages, fun sober hangout spots, and events where the main buzz comes from the DJ's beats instead of the drinks, it's clear the sober curious movement is here to stay.
 It's all about feeling our best and making choices that suit us!

-Here are a few examples of the sober curious movement in the news in recent years:
+Here are a few examples of the sober curious movement in the news in recent years, leading up to 2024:

 Why Is It Gaining Popularity?